 Alexander (Sasha) Skvortsov is a rising sophomore at Radnor, PA.
 Alexander became interested in neuroscience through his studies for the National Brain Bee.
 Alexander is fascinated by the immense possibilities of neuroscience research and hopes to one day establish a business in Brain-Machine Integration.
-Alexander is a co-founder of the IYNA and works with the IYNA as an executive vice president, writer, senior editor, web designer, and a member of the Board of Directors.
+Alexander is a co-founder of the IYNA and works with the IYNA as an executive vice president, writer, senior editor, member of the MYELIN committee, web designer, head writer of the General Neuroscience section, and a member of the International Board of Directors.

-Jacob Umans: Jacob Umans is a rising senior with a passion for neuroscience.
-He has attended summer courses in neuroscience at both Johns Hopkins and Stanford, and will have a summer internship studying the C. Elegans sensory system at the Salk Institute.
-Jacob’s largest goal is to study the cellular basis of memory in a hope to both better understand the phenomenon and use this knowledge to develop cures for dementias such as Alzheimer’s Disease.
-Jacob is a co-founder and works with the IYNA as an Executive Chairman, Senior Editor, Head Research and Satire Writer, and Leadership Committee Member.
+Jacob Umans is currently a high school senior with a passion for neuroscience.
+He has attended summer courses in neuroscience at both Johns Hopkins and Stanford, and last summer he completed an internship in the Salk Institute’s Stem Cell Core Facility.
+In this internship, he investigated the effects of thawing protocols on cell health.
+Jacob’s goal is to eventually earn a MD/PhD and study the cellular basis of memory in a hope to both better understand the phenomenon and use this knowledge to develop cures for dementias such as Alzheimer’s Disease.
+Jacob is a co-founder of the IYNA and works with the IYNA as a President of the Board of Directors, Senior Editor, and Head Research Writer.

 Nicholas Chrapliwy is a rising senior local to High Point, NC.
 His passion for neuroscience began with participation in Dr. Leonard White’s Medical Neuroscience course as well as his local Brain Bee.
 Nicholas has volunteered doing genome research into how early life infections affect later life cognition in connection with Dr. Staci Bilbo’s labs at Duke University, and interns currently with the Chiu Research Group at UNCG studying the genomes of gut microbes.
 Nicholas’s ultimate goal is to combine progressive lab research with clinical practice as an MD/PhD, and to work with the WHO to bring quality healthcare to those who would otherwise go without.
 Nicholasis a co-founder of the IYNA, and works with the IYNA as an Executive Chairman, Senior Editor, and Leadership Committee Member.

-William Ellsworth is a rising sophomore.
-His grandmother’s struggle with Alzheimer’s inspired his profound passion for neuroscience.
-William ultimately wants to develop therapeutics for neurodegenerative diseases; thus, he hopes to earn a PhD in neuroscience and work as a researcher.
-William’s largest role model is neuroscience researcher Dr. David Eagleman.
-Outside of neuroscience, William enjoys reading about politics, following the stock market, and writing rap music.
-William is a co-founder of the IYNA and works in the IYNA as the Editor-in-Chief, a Writer, and a member of the Board of Directors.
+William Ellsworth is a sophomore in high school.
+His grandmother’s struggle with Alzheimer’s inspired his profound passion for neuroscience; thus, William aspires to develop therapies for and treat victims of neurodegenerative diseases.
+To this end, he plans to pursue an M.D. and have a career in neurology and neuroscience research.
+Outside of neuroscience, William thoroughly enjoys reading about politics and getting destroyed at basketball.
+William is a co-founder of the IYNA and works in the IYNA as Editor-in-Chief of the Journal, Executive Director of the MYELIN Initiative, and member of the International Board of Directors.

 Jordan Bartfield is a rising junior in Florida.
 She is a member of National Honor Society and Mu Alpha Theta.
 Jordan was eight years old when she read an autobiography entitled, “Born on a Blue Day” written by Daniel Tammet, an autistic savant.
 Since then, She has had an unwavering fascination with Neurology and Neuroscience.
 Her other favorite pastimes include volunteering at her local hospital and working at the local Homeless Shelter.
 She is also the founder and president of the club For the Love of Craig and Todd which focuses on raising money and awareness in regards to colon cancer and non-hogdkins Lymphoma.
 She is currently training for a half-marathon in support of Girl Power 2 Cure which raises money and awareness in regards to Rett Syndrome.
 Jordan hopes that her work with the IYNA will inspire a passion for science in others.
 Jordan works with IYNA as a senior editor, a writer, and is on the national leadership board.